Green Humane City: Ideology

 The ideology of Green Humane City is rooted in the theory of municipalism.
 Because of this, the coalition is only focused on the capital city Skopje and does not engage in public debates on national politics or foreign policy.
 Apart from environmentalism, its key principles are local sovereignty and grassroots democracy, aiming for the redistribution of political power to ordinary citizens through the means of participatory budgeting and public assemblies on critical issues (such as the development of a general urban plan for Skopje).
 Its horizontalist structure means it has no leader, although Dragana Velkovska has emerged as the most prominent public figure.

 Green Humane City defines itself as an anti-system political organization.
 Its communication resonates a strong anti-party sentiment, often describing parties as inherently corrupt and clientelistic, serving their own interest and that of big business instead of the public interest.
 Velkovska stated on several occasions that activists with experience on the ground need to take over the city councils instead of professional politicians.

 Direct democracy

 Green Humane City claims that representative democracy is outdated and should be replaced with direct democracy, as citizens have the means to manage the city themselves.
 However, the organization adheres to the deliberative model of direct democracy.
 According to its "essential guide for localized politics", Green Humane City's long term objective is to install complete direct democracy in the local administration by 2030.

+On 22 July 2025, Green Humane City announced that it will become a political party ahead of the local elections.